A statement of solidarity from DIBS

 We will take the lead in educating ourselves, our students and trainees, and others, to address these patterns in our own communities.

-We will support underlying brain science that, we believe, will shed light on new strategies for mitigating bias in all its forms.
+We will support research into brain science that aims to shed light on new strategies for mitigating bias in all its forms.
 We will disseminate discovery and awareness of bias to minimize the barriers of defensiveness.

 We will take action to increase diverse representation and participation in our dialogues, dispel misrepresentations, and counter dehumanization of our Black community members and other marginalized groups.